pfnisu/spa-template/README.md

 ## App description

 Simple template for single-page applications.
 Repo contains an example app built with the template.
-Actual lib comprises only the files ui.js and request.js.

 ## Author